TagPlanet/yii-analytics-piwik/README.md

 yii-analytics-piwik
 ===================

-A Piwik component for the Yii framework
+The Piwik Analytics component for Yii.
+See our [Wiki](https://github.com/TagPlanet/yii-analytics-piwik/wiki) for more information.